migeyel/ecnet/README.md

 - `listenerId` - The `id` field of the listener that received this request.
 - `request` - The request to pass on to the `accept` method.
 - `side` - Which modem the request was received through.
+- `channel` - The channel the request was sent on.
+- `distance` - Distance of the sender.

 ### `"ecnet2_message", connectionId: string, sender: string, message: any`
 A message in a connection.
 - `connectionId` - The `id` field of the connection that received this message.
 - `sender` - The sender's address.
 - `message` - The deserialized message data.
+- `channel` - The channel the message was sent on.
+- `distance` - Distance of the sender.

 # Technical Details